AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

 The following directions are written for the use of ProCoDA II hardware and software for pH data collection and manual control of the peristaltic pump.
 It would also be possible to use automate the experiment and control the pump using the ProCoDA II hardware and software.

 We will use a pH probe to measure pH in this experiment.
 The pH probes are stored in a small plastic box.
 Each bench has one pH probe.
 Plug the pH probe into the blue signal-conditioning box (it takes a push and a twist).
-Connect the blue cable to one of the sensor ports on your ProCoDA box.
+Connect the cable to one of the sensor ports on your ProCoDA box.

- 1. Open the ProCoDA II software.
- 1. Navigate to the Configuration tab and select the volts button.
- 1. Delete any sensors in the Sensor List and the insert a new sensor using the insert sensor button.
- 1. Select the appropriate channel based on in which sensor port you plugged you pH probe.
- 1. Select pH Cal.
- 1. The pH probe should never be dry and is therefore stored with a small vial of pH 4.0 buffer screwed onto the tip.
-Unscrew the storage vial cap and place the vial in a place where it will not be tipped over (the cap can stay on the probe).
- 1. )Rinse the pH probe with DI water (use a squeeze bottle) into a beaker.
+ 1. :ref:`Setup and calibrate the pH probe <heading_pH_Measurements>`
- 1. To calibrate the pH probe, we will use three pH buffer solutions with known pH (red=4.0, yellow=7.0, and blue=10.0).
-After rinsing the pH probe, place it into the pH=4.0 buffer.
-Stir gently and wait for the pH reading on the software to stabilize.
-Once stabilized, press the add buffer button.
-Rinse the pH probe with DI water and repeat for the pH=7.0 and pH=10.0 buffer solutions.
- 1. When you have tested all calibration buffers, hit, OK.
-And OK again.
  1. Verify that the experimental setup is plumbed so that the acid rain is pumped directly into the lake.
 The lake outflow should discharge into the small drain on the side of your work bench.
  1. Organize the bench setup so that the metal tube discharging the acid rain into the lake is solidly touching the metal stand that is connected to the stirrer.
 This will ground the solution that is in the lake and reduce voltage fluctuations that are easily measured by the pH probe.
  1. Preset pump to give desired flow rate of 267 mL/min (4 L/15 minutes) based on the size of pump tubing selected.
 Do not turn the pump on yet!
 For each tubing size, different pump speeds will correspond to different flow rates being output by the pump.
 The peristaltic tubing sizes are rather arbitrary and are labeled by numbers: 13, 14, 16, 17, and 18 in increasing order of size.
 If you have \#18 tubing, you will want an RPM setting of (267 mL/min) / (3.8 mL/rev) = 70.3 RPM.